hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdRouter/HummingbirdRouter.md

 }
 ```

-If you are not adding the handler inline you can add the function reference without the ``Handle``.
+If you are not adding the handler inline you can add the function reference without the ``/HummingbirdRouter/Handle``.

 ```swift
 @Sendable func processLogin(request: Request, context: MyContext) async throws -> Response {